HtewechIheb/ENICarthage-GDSC-Web-Development-Track/Lesson4 - JavaScript Programming Fundamentals/lesson.md

     */
     ```

-* **find(function):** Executes the provided function on elements of the array and stops when it finds an element that meets a condition (it have a return value of `true`).
+* **.find(function) (ES6):** Executes the provided function on elements of the array and stops when it finds an element that meets a condition (it have a return value of `true`).
 If an element is found it is returned otherwise it returns `undefined`.

     ```JavaScript
     let countries = ['Tunisia', 'USA', 'Russia', 'Egypt', 'China'];